-Storms are a common occurrence in South Carolina, and in 2020 numerous weather cycles are causing problems for homeowners and businesses alike.
+Storms are common in South Carolina, and in 2023, numerous weather cycles are causing problems for homeowners and businesses alike.

 After a storm, there’s a lot that homeowners have to consider, including checking their perimeter fencing, security, water supply, and more.
-There’s also a lot of rubbish to clear away, so you need to prioritize your clean-up efforts and make sure that you use your time wisely.
+There’s also a lot of rubbish to clear away, so you must prioritize your clean-up efforts and ensure you use your time wisely.

-One of the most crucial parts of your home is its roof, as the roof keeps your property and possessions safe from the elements.
+One of the most crucial parts of your home is its roof, which keeps your property and possessions safe from the elements.

-As it’s at the top of your property, and therefore in the direct line of fire for any bad weather, your roof is also exceptionally vulnerable to storm damage.
+As it’s at the top of your property and in the direct line of fire for any bad weather, your roof is also exceptionally vulnerable to storm damage.

-If you’re unsure of how to check your roof for damage, then read on, and we’ll explain all of the areas that you should explore before you declare your roof safe and unharmed.
+If you’re unsure how to check your roof for damage, read on, and our roofers will explain all the areas you should explore before you declare your roof safe and unharmed.

 Missing Tiles Or Holes

 A hole in your roof could cause water leaks, which might damage your home and cause lasting problems that cost a lot to repair.

 As such, the first thing you need to look out for when checking your roof after a storm is holes, which can cause water leaks.
 Usually, you can find these holes where the storm has ripped the tiles away from your roof.